Basmati: In India

 India's total basmati production for the July 2011 – June 2012 crop year was five million tonnes.
 From April 2018 to March 2019, India exported 4.4 million metric tons of basmati rice.
 In 2015–2016, Saudi Arabia, Iran and UAE were the three biggest destinations for India's basmati rice exports and exports to these three countries accounted for more than half of India's total basmati exports.
 Others are exported to Australia, Canada, EU, South Africa, New Zealand, Turkey, the UK and US.

 In 2015–2016, basmati rice worth US$3.4 billion was exported from India.
 From 2018 to 2021 annual exports have surpassed US$4 billion.

+In September 2026, frequent power cuts forced rice millers in Punjab, India to halt operations and suspend purchases of the newly arriving 1509 basmati variety.

 In Pakistan

 According to the Food and Agriculture Organization (FAO), Pakistan's original basmati area lies in the Kalar bowl between the Ravi and Chenab rivers.
 Almost all the cultivation of basmati takes place in the Punjab province where total production was 2.47 e6MT in 2010.
 In fiscal year 2020, basmati exports stood at 890,207 tonnes valuing $790 million.
 In overall basmati exports, European Union, Turkey and the UK holds a 40% share while the rest are exported to Gulf countries, Australia, Canada, South Africa, New Zealand and the US.